trovit/spike-todo-declarative-effects/docs/custom_effects.md

 1. `path`: the path in the app state to get to the value we'd like to mutate.
 A path can be an array of strings like `['todos', 'status']` or a string in which each part of the path is separated by a dot, like `'todos.status'`.
 In both cases, the piece of state being mutated would be `appState.todos.status`.

-2. `newValue`: the new value to be set .
+2. `newValue`: the new value to be set.

+You should never use the `setState` method of the `reffects-store` inside an event handler or inside any function called from an event handler because that would make it impure and, as such, much more difficult to test.

 ### toast